 Here are a few favorite quotes from the book.

-Some of my favorite quotes.
+Some of my favorite quotes from the book.

-Linking Up to:
+Linking up to:

 The Cozy Reading Spot